Institut-Quantique-UdeS/Presentation-Plateforme-CHP/en/source/connexion.rst

 .. code-block:: console

-    The authenticity of host 'iq-hpc.ccs.usherbrooke.ca (204.19.23.210)' can't be established.
+    The authenticity of host 'hpc.iq.ccs.usherbrooke.ca (204.19.23.210)' can't be established.
     ED25519 key fingerprint is SHA256:hVAo6KoqKOEbtOaBh6H6GYHAvsStPsDEcg4LXBQUP50.
     Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
-    Warning: Permanently added 'iq-hpc.ccs.usherbrooke.ca' (ED25519) to the list of known hosts.
+    Warning: Permanently added 'hpc.iq.ccs.usherbrooke.ca' (ED25519) to the list of known hosts.

 The server’s encryption key’s fingerprint should match the one in the above example.